 - It connects us to the history of the church.
 For thousands of years, a cappella singing was the mainstay of the church’s song.
 By recognizing this and exploring this way of music-making, we are acknowledging and honoring the saints of the past.

-- It connects us to many Christian denominations, traditions, and regions of the world that continue to use a cappella music as their primary mode of music-making in corporate worship.
+- It connects us to many Christian denominations, traditions, and regions of the world that continue to use a capella music as their primary mode of music-making in corporate worship.
 Those include but are not limited to many Mennonite denominations, the Church of Christ, many Orthodox traditions, the Church of God in Christ, and South African Methodists.

 - It offers to God something that is, for many congregations in the United States and Canada, a gift that is different from our usual music-making.
 Psalm 96:1 tells us to “Sing a new song to the Lord,” which can be achieved for some of us by singing a cappella.

 - It encourages the congregation’s song by building up confidence in their own voices.
 Many in our congregations believe that they can’t sing, or can’t sing well.
-Singing a cappella presents those people with the best opportunity to hear themselves and others singing, giving them a fresh perspective on their assumptions of their own abilities and the ability of the congregation’s combined voice.
+Singing a capella presents those people with the best opportunity to hear themselves and others singing, giving them a fresh perspective on their assumptions of their own abilities and the ability of the congregation’s combined voice.

 - It emphasizes the unique ability of instruments to enhance the congregation’s song.
 By showing the congregation that they can sing without instrumental accompaniment, instrumental accompaniment can then begin to enhance and empower the congregation’s voice rather than acting primarily as a crutch.